-New York Times columnist David Brooks and Washington Post columnist Jonathan Capehart join Judy Woodruff to discuss the week in politics, including tensions in the Republican Party, Democrats and bipartisanship, President Biden’s economic relief plan and former President Trump’s impeachment trial.
+New York Times columnist David Brooks and Washington Post associate editor Jonathan Capehart join Geoff Bennett to discuss the week in politics, including the latest on President Biden’s classified documents investigation and the debt ceiling debate in Congress.

 We report as world leaders meet in Bali for the G20 summit.
 Plus, Kurdish militants deny involvement in the weekend’s Istanbul attack, the Taliban move to implement sharia law in Afghanistan, Austria’s political scandal and Karen Krizanovich wraps up headlines in film.

 A selection of three essential articles read aloud from the latest issue of The Economist.
 This week, are sanctions on Russia working?
 Plus, Joe Biden’s sweeping debt-forgiveness plan (10:00) and in defence of commuting (15:10).